 Do

-- People's Park is north side of town on Doury Rd.
+- People's Park is north side of town on Doury Rd, open daily 8AM-6PM.

-- Walk: there are pleasant walks along both sides of the river, though people complain about the amount of dog poo.
-On the east bank Ecos Centre is just a conference venue.
+- Walk: there are pleasant walks along both banks of the river.
+On the east bank Ecos Hub is a conference venue.

-- Ballymena United play soccer in the NIFL (Danske Bank) Premiership, the game's top tier in Northern Ireland.
+- Football: Ballymena United play soccer in the NIFL (Danske Bank) Premiership, the top tier in Northern Ireland.
 Their stadium is The Showgrounds, capacity 4390, east of town centre.
-There used to be stock-car racing here also, but that's closed.

 - Golf: Ballymena Golf Club is on Raceview Rd A42, two miles northeast of town towards Broughshane.
-It's 5249 yards, par 68, visitor round £18.
+It's 5249 yards, par 68.

 Buy